TheonlyIcebear/Bloxflip.py/docs/index.rst

 Generate
 -------
-- Generate: Will generate a valid bloxflip authorization token in exchange for a roblox cookie
+Will generate a valid bloxflip authorization token in exchange for a roblox cookie

 :Arguements:
     Roblox authorization cookie (Mandatory)